 Part of the problem is its overly simplistic plot: Margaret (Amy Adams), a young painter and single mom, moves to San Francisco in the 1950s and takes up with Walter Keane (Christoph Waltz), a smarmy businessman who claims to be a painter as well.
-They marry, Margaret's big eyes paintings get noticed, Walter takes the credit for her work because nobody would buy "lady art", and so it continues for a decade or so until Margaret finally gets fed up with her husband's money-minting charade.
+They marry, Margaret's big eyes paintings get noticed, Walter takes the credit for her work because nobody would buy "lady art", and so it continues for a decade until Margaret gets fed up with her husband's money-minting charade.

 And that's it.
 No role reversals or surprise twists here.
 As a result, it's hard to get involved in the story, especially as Keane's paintings are a mere footnote in art history.
 The film does explore issues of feminism, the question of what is "real" art, and the arbitrary nature of fame, but the punches don't land hard.
 It's maddening, as there is so much potential for greatness, like in the uncomfortable scene where Walter brainstorms with Margaret on how he should lie about "his" inspirations on television.
 I wish the film spent more time acknowledging the ethical vagaries within Walter and Margaret's arrangement.

 Big Eyes is enjoyable enough.
 Cinematographer Bruno Delbonnel and Burton's longtime production designer Rick Heinrichs give us a lush, pastel-colored San Francisco that is rich with detail.
 And the ever-appealing Adams once again delivers a solid performance.
-(It's amazing that Hollywood has not yet run out of wide-eyed innocents for her to play; it seems that only David O. Russell will cast her as sexy, decisive women.)
+(It's amazing that Hollywood has not yet run out of wide-eyed innocents for her to play; it seems only David O. Russell will cast her as sexy, decisive women.)
 Austrian actor Waltz, however, is simply the wrong choice to play the Indiana-born Walter Keane.
 Waltz can be a thrilling performer, as his Oscar-winning turns in Inglourious Basterds and Django Unchained have shown, but his Keane is a broad caricature.
-Perhaps the real Walter really did stoop to some of the wild antics shown in the film – we have only Margaret's word to go on – but Waltz's scenery chewing fails to convince us of Walter Keane's obvious persuasiveness and shrewdness.
-A director more comfortable with actors would have reigned the actor in, and Big Eyes would have been a more believable portrait of this star-crossed couple.
+Perhaps the real Walter really did stoop to some of the wild antics shown in the film – we only have Margaret's word to go on – but Waltz's scenery-chewing fails to convince us of Walter Keane's obvious persuasiveness and shrewdness.
+A director more comfortable with actors would have reined the actor in, and Big Eyes would have been a more believable portrait of this star-crossed couple.